 CD and DVD-ROM Servers for your Network from Kintronics

 TurboPlus System has been discontinued.
-It not only allowed you to share CDs and DVDs, it also provided Network Attached Storage (NAS) RAID storage.
-It Included hot swap drives, power supplies and fans.
+It not only allowed you to share CDs and DVDs, but it also provided Network Attached Storage (NAS) RAID storage.
+It Included hot-swap drives, power supplies, and fans.
 This flexible multipurpose system also allowed you to archive data to CD-R or even DVD-R media.

 Servers Built to Order

 The CD DVD Server is made to your requirements.
 Just tell us the number of discs you need to share and we will select the right processor and storage.
 You can also choose a rack or desktop cabinet.

-Each of the CD-server systems provide unique functionality to meet your specific requirements.
-For example you can select a system that contains CD-ROM, DVD-ROM readers, a DVD-Recorder and shareable RAID hard drives.
+Each of the CD-server systems provides unique functionality to meet your specific requirements.
+For example, you can select a system that contains CD-ROM, DVD-ROM readers, a DVD-Recorder and shareable RAID hard drives.
 You just specify the configuration, and we will build it.
 For more help selecting the right CD server take a look at the following server comparison table.
 We also included jukeboxes attached to a network server for comparison.

 The CD DVD Server is very easy to install.
 If you have DHCP running on your network, the towers will acquire the IP address automatically.
 If necessary you can set the IP address using the front panel or a software tool.
 It’s very easy.
 Once the IP address is set, the towers appear on the network like another server.
 The ones that are Apple compatible appear in the chooser.
 All the CDs appear as folders.
 Everyone on the network can share all the discs at virtually the same time.
 The tower is administered using a standard web browser.